 Known for his ability to work across the political aisle, Senator Flake was the lead House Republican in the successful effort to prohibit spending earmarks, and the lead Senate Republican in the successful effort to restore diplomatic relations with Cuba.

 A sought-after speaker, Senator Flake delivered the 2018 commencement address at Harvard Law School.
-His recent Senate floor speech titled “Truth and Democracy”was carried live on CNN, MSNBC and the FOX News Channel.
-Senator Flake is a frequent guest on NBC’s Meet the Press, ABC’s This Week, and CBS’ Face the Nation.
+His 2018 Senate floor speech titled “Truth and Democracy” was carried live on CNN, MSNBC and the FOX News Channel.
+During his time in the Senate, Senator was a frequent guest on NBC’s Meet the Press, ABC’s This Week, CBS’ Face the Nation, and CNN’s State of the Union.

 Senator Flake and his wife, Cheryl, live in Mesa, Arizona, and are the parents of five children.